tonyx774/Configuration_Extractors/Phobos_Ransomware/readme.md

-#### Note: This configuration extractor has only been tested on versions 2.9 and 2.9.1 of Phobos
+#### Note: This configuration extractor has been tested on versions 2.9, 2.9.1 and 3.0 of Phobos